ErykDevZebra/EmptyAVLProject/README.md

-# EmptyAVLProject
-Project containing a configuration for an application using AVL library

 <!-- GETTING STARTED -->
 ## Getting Started
 This repository contains a ready to use project template for compiling a program using AVL library on Linux.